privacy-scaling-explorations/acceleration-program/.github/ISSUE_TEMPLATE/proposal-for-applicant.md

 ---

+> [!IMPORTANT]
+> Please review our [criteria of selection](../../Doc/FAQ.md#what-is-the-selection-criteria-as-applicants) before submitting your proposal.

 # General Grant Proposal

 * **Project:** The name of the project, Please also provide a link to open task item, for example #14 (USE GITHUB DEFAULT LINK TO OPEN TASK ITEM)